How our Bliss Filters work

 Alaska?
 Maybe.
 But Norway's a surer thing

 Certainly, it's possible to see the Lights on a cruise to Alaska with Celebrity, Holland AmericaSilversea or Princess, or on a trip to Quebec.
-But if you're after the perfect aurora borealis, take a look at the visual list above and let me introduce you to a great group of folks at a cruise line with a fun-to-pronounce name: Hurtigruten.
+But if you're after the perfect aurora borealis, consider a cruise to Norway, or perhaps Greenland or Iceland.
+Many of the top lines stop there.

-The Northern Lights — caused by the interaction between a stream of charged particles escaping the sun and our planet's magnetic field, if you like science with your visual poetry — can be seen from mid-September to mid-March each year.
-These cruise excursions book up fast, so your best bet is spring, fall or winter of 2016.
-Alas, the aurora borealis doesn't do its dance during the summer.
+The Northern Lights — caused by the interaction between a stream of charged particles escaping the sun and our planet's magnetic field, if you like science with your visual poetry — can typically be seen from mid-September to mid-March each year, though it may run longer this year.

 If you go, drop me a line and tell me if it's as otherwordly as my boyhood memory suggests.
 If you've seen the Lights, share a photo, I'd love to see!